CodingAbdullah/Next-MDX-Blog-Starter/README.md

 ## 🗄️ Supabase Database Setup
 The project uses Supabase for database management.
 The `SupabaseClient` module is configured to interact with your Supabase instance.
 The instance is located in `/src/utils/functions/supabase_client`.

 **Ensure that the policies of the Supabase database enable you to perform the desired CRUD actions against your tables.
-You can modify these in the Suapbase console.**
+You can modify these in the Supabase console.**

 ### Environment Variables
 Create a `.env` file in the root directory and add your Supabase secrets: